marcinbiegun/n23.pl/_posts/2017-01-15-sendy-docker.md

 ## Configure Sendy

-At this point Sendy should be up and running under your domain address.
+At this point, Sendy should be up and running under your domain address.
 Open it, finish the setup inside Sendy installer (connect Amazon SAS account, etc.).

 Done!
 You can send your first newsletter.